Nicolai-SSIT/Intune_ForceRedeploy-Win32app/README.md

 Each user has a unique subkey corresponding to their **Azure AD User Object ID**, and under this key are subkeys for each application and its **Global Retry Schedule (GRS)**.

+Under the Win32Apps key, you find one sub key for each user, where the key name is the same as the user object id in Azure Ad.
+If you want to force a reinstall of all apps deployed, you can simply delete the user id key.
+But if you want to force a reinstall of a single app, you need to delete the app id as well as it's corresponding GRS (Global Retry Schedule key).
+Both located under the user key.
+Here is an example:

 https://www.deploymentresearch.com/wp-content/uploads/2021/12/UserGuidInWin32AppsKey.png

+On the above screenshot, the red rectangle is the user key, and the blue rectangle is one of the deployed apps.
+Based on this info, if I wanted to reinstall all apps, I could run this PowerShell script which deletes all app IDs as well as the GRS keys:
+# Delete all apps for a user
+$Path = "HKLM:SOFTWARE\Microsoft\IntuneManagementExtension\Win32Apps"
+$UserObjectID = "18ba2977-ea61-4547-8e8b-e9cbbced8719"
+Get-Item -Path $Path\$UserObjectID | Remove-Item -Recurse -Force
+#

 Kilder: